Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Baselines.} Our most essential intra-image invariance learning baseline is NPID~\cite{wu2018unsupervised}: it is the special case of InterCLR by setting $\lambda=1$ in Equation~\eqref{eq:final loss}.
-We find it is possible to further improve the implementation of NPID by adopting more advanced techniques in~\cite{chen2020simple}: a non-linear projection head (a 2-layer MLP) and stronger Gaussian blur augmentation.
+Our most essential intra-image invariance learning baseline is NPID~\citep{wu2018unsupervised}: it is the special case of InterCLR by setting $\lambda=1$ in Eq.~\eqref{eq:final loss}.
+We find it possible to further improve the implementation of NPID by adopting more advanced techniques in~\cite{chen2020simple}: a 2-layer MLP head and stronger Gaussian blur augmentation.
 We denote our improved version of NPID as NPIDv2.
 Comparing InterCLR with NPIDv2 is critical to study the effect of inter-image invariance learning that InterCLR aims to achieve.
-In addition, to demonstrate that InterCLR is more generally applicable, we also experiment with most recent baselines, \ie, MoCov2~\cite{chen2020improved} and BYOL~\cite{grill2020bootstrap}.
+In addition, to demonstrate that InterCLR is more generally applicable, we also experiment with most recent baselines, \ie, MoCov2~\citep{chen2020improved} and BYOL~\citep{grill2020bootstrap}.
+We refer to InterCLR built upon the aforementioned baselines as NPIDv2-InterCLR, MoCov2-InterCLR and BYOL-InterCLR, respectively.